Simplifying Deep Temporal Difference Learning: Experiments

 \subsection{Ablations}

 To examine the effectiveness of PQN's algorithmic components, we perform the following ablations.

-\paragraph{Regularisation:} In \cref{fig:atari_normalisatin}, we examine the effect of regularisation on performance in the Atari-10 suite.
-Results show LayerNorm significantly improves performance, confirming that our theoretical results of \cref{sec:analysis} have important empirical implications.
+\paragraph{Regularisation:} In \cref{fig:atari_normalisatin}, we examine the impact of regularisation on performance in the Atari-10 suite.
+Results show that LayerNorm significantly improves performance, supporting the theoretical findings in \cref{sec:analysis}, while BatchNorm can degrade performance when applied through the network.
+Additionally, applying the additional tricks from CrossQ further worsens PQN's performance.

+\paragraph{Input Normalisation:} In preliminary experiments, we observed that BatchNorm significantly improves PQN performances in Craftax. \Cref{fig:craftax_normalisation} compares the performance of PQN RNN with BatchNorm, LayerNorm, and no normalisation in the two cases where BatchNorm is applied to the input before the first hidden layer or not.
+Without input normalisation, BatchNorm provides a substantial boost.
+However, PQN performs best when only the input to the first layer is batch normalised, and applying LayerNorm to the rest of the network offers a similar improvement.
+This suggests BatchNorm can be effective as \emph{input normalisation}, particularly in scenarios like Craftax with large, sparse observation vectors.

-\paragraph{Varying $\lambda$:} In \cref{fig:qlambda_atar} we compare different values of $\lambda$ in our $Q(\lambda)$ algorithm.
+\paragraph{Varying $\lambda$:} In \cref{fig:qlambda_atar} we compare different values of $\lambda$ in Atari-10.
 We find that a value of $\lambda=0.65$ performs the best by a significant margin.
-It significantly outperforms $\lambda=0$ (which is equal to perform 1-step update with the traditional Bellman operator) confirming that the use of $Q(\lambda)$ represents an important design choice over one-step TD.
+It significantly outperforms $\lambda=0$ (which is equal to performing 1-step update with the traditional Bellman operator) confirming that the use of $\lambda$-returns represents an important design choice over one-step TD.

-\paragraph{BatchNorm:} In \cref{fig:craftax_normalisation}, we compare the performance of PQN with and without BatchNorm and note a significant difference in performance.
-To further investigate this, we apply BatchNorm just before the first input layer of the network, and we found the same performance as applying it BatchNorm throughout the network.
-This suggests that BatchNorm might help value estimation by input normalisation.

-\paragraph{Replay Buffer:} In \cref{fig:craftax-buffer}, we compare PQN from \cref{alg:pqn} with a variant that maintains a replay buffer with standard size of 1M of experiences in GPU using Flashbax \cite{flashbax}.
-This version takes roughly 6x longer to train, but converges to the same final performance.
-The delays is likely caused by the slowness of continuously performing random access of buffer of around 30GBs, and reinforces our core message that a large memory buffer should be avoided in pure GPU training.
+\paragraph{Replay Buffer:} In \cref{fig:craftax-buffer}, we compare PQN from with a variant that maintains a standard sized replay buffer of 1M of experiences in GPU using Flashbax \cite{flashbax}.
+This version converges to the same final performance but takes $\sim$6x longer to train, which is likely due to the constant need to perform random access of a buffer of around 30GBs.
+This reinforces our core message that a large memory buffer should be avoided in pure GPU training.

+\paragraph{Number of Environments:} PQN can learn even with a small number of environments but clearly benefits from collecting more experiences in parallel (\cref{fig:num_envs_minatar}).
+As expected, PQN is also significantly faster when greater parallelisation is used, (see \cref{fig:env_ablation_minatar} in Appendix).